oilandrust/rayhs/README.md

 There is an aditional script test.sh that builds the program, runs it and opens the output image.
 Currently only ppm file format is suported for output, these files can be opened by The Gimp for example.

+## Usage

+The executable takes a filename as input.
+The parameter shoud point to a JSON file describing a rendering to perform.
-Currently the scenes to be rendered are hardcoded in the source, at the end of RayHs.hs.
+Example os scenes can be found in the data folder.
-You can edit the resolution of the output image at the end of RayHs.hs.
+The path to the ouput ppm image can be specified as an option.

+ex:

+./rayhs -ocornell.ppm data/cornellBox.json